wuyichen24/system-design-knowledge/concepts/API_Architectural_Styles.md

    - HTTP/1.1
 - **Pros**
    - *Type schema*
-      - GraphQL can provide the data that a client needs.
+      - GraphQL can provide the data that a client needs (No more over-fetching and underfetching).
       - GraphQL can combine multiple resources from multiple data sources.
    - *Error handling*
       - GraphQL provides detailed error message.